danielfernandez/test-spring-boot-reactive-netty/README.md

 Also, this behaviour also happens when the application is configured to return HTML (actually this issue initially appeared at the [Thymeleaf + Spring Reactive sandbox application](https://github.com/thymeleaf/thymeleafsandbox-springreactive)).

+# Issue description: Ubuntu 16

+Tested browsers: Firefox 47

+The first 4-to-5 requests work, then the sixth or seventh doesn't.
+The exact sequence varies.
+Once a request receives no response, no other subsequent request does until Firefox is restarted.

+Quite different to the scenario in Mac OS, **might have no relation at all**.